We address some questions you may have about how to cope emotionally during the pandemic. Here you'll find advice and resources that can help.

 Q. I'm feeling very isolated.
 What can I do to help me to stay connected to friends and family and help me stay mentally well?

-While both shielding and social distancing guidelines continue to be relaxed, we know that the ability to socialise face-to-face is still limited.
+We know that for some the ability to socialise face-to-face is still limited.
 Not being able to spend time physically in the same room as those people you care about and who make you feel good can be really very difficult.
 Fortunately technology can still make it possible to connect in different ways and actually help you to increase your number of social contacts.

 Here are some ideas for using technology to stay connected: